nikkilr88/egghead-asciicasts/build-redux-style-applications-with-angular-rxjs-and-ngrx-store/lessons/angular-2-handle-click-events-with-subjects.md

 import {Subject} from "rxjs/Subject";
 ```

-What this subject will allow me to do is call `next` every time I click.
+What this `Subject` will allow me to do is call `next` every time I click.

 ```html
 <button (click)="onClick$.next()">Update</button>
 ```

-What next is going to do is push the stream forward one tick.
-If I take out all of this clock stuff,
+What `next()` is going to do is push the stream forward one tick.
+If I take out all of this `clock` stuff,

 ```javascript
 clock = Observalbe